abdellahML/challenge-data-analysis/README.md

 ## Description

 In this project we clean, analyse and interpret the data from the immoweb website.
-You can find the pdf with some explanation of the result, but you can have more result if you run the files by yourself.
+You can find the pdf with some explanation of the result, but you can have more visualization if you run the files by yourself.

 ## Usage

 The files to run is the interpretation.ipynb
-In this file, the dataset is cleaned, you can see the correlation matrix and the visualitation for the best and worst region, province and cities.
+In this file, the dataset is cleaned, you can see the correlation matrix and the visualization for the best and worst region, province and cities.

 ## Python Libraries